jsafrane/kubecon2019na/talk.md

 * A CSI volume type is considered attachable if it implements `ControllerPublishVolume` RPC call.

 ---
+name: text-slide
+background-image: url(slide_text.png)
+background-size: cover
+# Corrupted filesystem on ReadWriteOnce volumes

-# Solution for non-attachable volume types
+## Solution for non-attachable volume types

 * Implement a dummy `Attach` and `Detach` interface which is basically a NO-OP for `iSCSI` and `Ceph-RBD`.
 * Recommendation for CSI driver: